 Now NetBeans will recognize these filetypes.
 The next step is to allow it to autocomplete Drupal core functions.
-For this to happen you need to download Drupal and extract the files to a folder (you don’t need to install it, you just need the files, so that NetBeans can read the functions), go to Preferences > PHP > General, and add the folder to the Global include path list.
+For this to happen you need to download Drupal and extract the files to a folder (you don’t need to install it, you just need the files, so that NetBeans can read the functions), go to Preferences (or Tools > Options) > PHP > General, and add the folder to the Global include path list.

 If you are also developing Drush-compatible modules, you should add the Drush folder to this list, to be able to use Drush functions.

 You just need to download the NetBeans Templates project, and import the extracted [.ZIP] file in Preferences (or Tools > Options) > Editor > Code Templates.
 Please note that the import process will require a Netbeans IDE restart, so ensure you have saved all your preferences before running the template import.